Histrionic Personality: Traits and Relationship Risks

 I've written several books to help individuals and couples who are dealing with partner abuse and those who are recovering from an abusive relationship.

-These books are also written to educate people who are trying to avoid being abused or abusive, the families and friends of people dealing with partner abuse, helping professionals, and anyone interested in expanding their understanding of partner abuse in all it's forms and gender configurations.
+These books are also written to educate people who are trying to avoid being abused or abusive, the families and friends of people dealing with partner abuse, helping professionals, and anyone interested in expanding their understanding of partner abuse in all its forms and gender configurations.

 Partner Abuse Books by Ann Silvers